Do Language Models Follow Occam's Razor? An Evaluation of Parsimony in Inductive and Abductive Reasoning: Introduction

-The high-level research question we want to answer in this paper is: \emph{Do LLMs reason inductively and abductively?
-If so, how well?} There is a significant body of work on evaluating the deductive reasoning capabilities of LLMs ~\citep{prontoqa,prontoood,logiqa,proofwriter,follo}, as well as techniques to improve deductive reasoning capabilities, such as in-context learning and reinforcement learning with verifiable reward, \emph{RLVR} ~\citep{tulu, RLVRmultiple}.
-However, there is relatively little exploration into the inductive and abductive reasoning capabilities of large language models (LLMs).
-This work systematically evaluates whether and to what extent LLMs can reason abductively and inductively.
-We also assess whether popular reasoning-enhancing techniques, such as in-context learning ~\citep{ICL1, ICL2} and RLVR ~\citep{tulu, RLVRmultiple}, which primarily aim to improve deductive reasoning capabilities, can also benefit inductive and abductive reasoning.
+The high-level research question we aim to answer is: \emph{Do LLMs reason inductively and abductively?
+If so, how well do they adhere to Occam's Razor?} This work systematically evaluates whether and to what extent LLMs can reason inductively and abductively and adhere to Occam's Razor.
+We also assess whether popular reasoning-enhancing techniques, such as in-context learning ~\citep{ICL1, ICL2} and RLVR ~\citep{tulu, RLVRmultiple}, which primarily aim to improve deductive reasoning capabilities, can also improve inductive and abductive reasoning.

-We create a programmable and synthetic dataset, \dataset (\textbf{In}ductive and \textbf{Ab}ductive \textbf{Hy}pothesis \textbf{D}iscovery), to test LLMs' inductive and abductive reasoning capabilities.
+To answer this research question, we introduce a framework to synthetically generate reasoning questions that \emph{(a)} contain inductive reasoning and abductive reasoning simultaneously; \emph{(b)} is readily extended to produce any inductive/abductive reasoning question expressible in first-order logic.
 Each reasoning example has a fictional \emph{incomplete} world model in the form of an ontology tree and a set of observations, represented in first-order logic.
 To answer each reasoning example, LLMs must produce hypotheses to explain observations under the incomplete world model.
-We generate synthetic examples of fictional world models to mitigate training data contamination.
-The ontology tree's height characterizes the difficulty of the world model and the corresponding reasoning example.\footnote{See Figure~\ref{fig:banner} for an example and Appendix~\ref{sec:exp} for more explanations for Figure \ref{fig:banner} and more examples in Appendix~\ref{sec:examples}.}
+We generate synthetic examples of fictional world models to mitigate the contamination of training data.
+The ontology tree's height characterizes the difficulty of the world model and the corresponding reasoning example.\footnote{Refer to Figure~\ref{fig:banner} and Appendix~\ref{sec:more_examples} for examples.} To assess whether LLMs adhere to Occam's Razor quantitatively, we also introduce an automated metric to quantify the quality of each hypothesis (i.e., \emph{how well each hypothesis adheres to Occam's Razor}).
+We also introduce a new benchmark dataset, \dataset (\textbf{In}ductive and \textbf{Ab}ductive \textbf{Hy}pothesis \textbf{D}iscovery), generated under this framework.
+This dataset contains over 2K reasoning questions with different difficulty parameters.
+The dataset also includes the generation code, which can, in principle, be used to generate an unbounded number of reasoning questions.